finn-no/apps-handbook/ONBOARDING.md

 - [ ] Feel free to use your personal Apple account for downloading apps
 - [ ] https://sch-chat.slack.com
 - [ ] Press the "Sign with Okta" button
-- [ ] Ask your manager to get access to the relevant channels
+- [ ] Ask your manager to invite you to the relevant channels
   - **#finn-apps-general**: General discussions, main communication channel with the rest of FINN when it comes to apps
   - **#finn-apps-status**: Daily virtual standup, every morning share what's your plan, be as descriptive as you can be, share progress as well as blockers
   - **#finn-apps-social**: Fun things, social gatherings and other announcements